zunqiu-wang/zunqiu-wang/README.md

 ## About Me:
 **This is Zunqiu Wang.
-I’m interested in quantitatively drawing insights from big datasets using appropriate programming toolkits.
-And I’m currently learning Bioinformatics and Data Science**
+I aspire to combine domain knowledge with a data-driven mindset to apply various methodologies and technologies to help make sense of multi-modal datasets to positively impact translational studies by improving disease diagnosis and treatments.**

 ## 🎗My Skills:
 **Technical Skills:**